idleberg/web-porridge/README.md

 Usage: `getItem(key, dot.notation.subkey? = '')`

-Returns the value of a storage key, automatically parses JSON strings.
+Returns the value of a storage key, automatically parses JSON strings and transparently decodes Base64.
 Supports returning only the value inside an object through the use of [dot notation][dot-notation] syntax.

 📘 *[`Storage.getItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem) on MDN*